refinery/refinerycms-i18n/translate-readme.md

 Translate
 =========

 This plugin provides a web interface for translating Rails I18n texts (requires Rails 2.2 or higher) from one locale to another.
 The plugin has been tested only with the simple I18n backend that ships with Rails.
-I18n texts are read from and written to YAML files under config/locales.
+I18n texts are read from and written to YAML files under `config/locales`.

-To translate to a new locale you need to add a YAML file for that locale that contains the locale as the top key and at least one translation.
+To translate to a new locale you need to add a YAML file for that locale.
+A translation file has the _locale_ as the top key and at least one translation.

 Please note that there are certain I18n keys that map to Array objects rather than strings and those are currently not dealt with by the translation UI.
 This means that Rails built in keys such as date.day_names need to be translated manually directly in the YAML file.